Apartments in Edmonds

 Edmonds Rent Prices More Affordable Than Major Cities

-Rent growth in Edmonds over the past year has been on the rise.
+Rent growth in Edmonds over the past year has been declining.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Edmonds average rent prices appear to be relatively affordable for local residents.

 The price for a Edmonds one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.